Adding calendar

 import { getData } from "../data";

-export default function RulesAndExceptionsExample() {
+export default function CalendarRulesDemo() {

-const [tasks, setTasks] = useState(initialTasks);
+const [tasks, setTasks] = useState(initial.tasks);

-const [links] = useState(initialLinks);
+const [links] = useState(initial.links);

-const calendar = new Calendar({
+const calendar = useMemo(() => new Calendar({

 weekHours: {